GKO95/GKO95.github.io/_articles/programming/PRGMING_Python.md

 NameError: name 'x' is not defined
 ```

-### Constant Variable

-Unfortunately, Python does not have a constant variable.
-While C-based language do have this feature, developer should just be careful not to mess up the what-is-used-as-constant variable.

 ## Data Type

-Data type of the Python that variable can store can be categorized into three different type: numeric, string, and Boolean data type.
-Depending on the data type, Python can perform type-specific features that process the data, called operation.
+Data type a variable can store in Python can be categorized into three different type: numeric, string, and Boolean data type.
+Depending on the data type, Python can perform type-specific features that process the data, called *operation*.
 Those that can operates data are (1) operator, (2) function, and (3) method.

-Although a function and a method will be introduced in later chapter, knowing the key difference between these two as not to get confused on understanding concepts.
+Although a function and a method will be introduced in later chapter, knowing the key difference between these three will prevent getting confused on understanding concepts of programming language overall.

 * **Operator**
   : a constructs which can manipulate the value of operands, such as an arithmetic sign.
 It does not need argument to operates but by placing before, after, or between the operands.